Fix failed tests

 Fix from the Automate dashboard

-Use this method if you are reviewing build results in the BrowserStack Automate dashboard and want to fix a failure without switching context manually.
-This method also requires a BrowserStack Test Reporting and Analytics subscription.
+Use this method when you review build results in the Automate dashboard and want to fix a failure without switching context manually.

-1. Open the BrowserStack Automate dashboard in your browser.
+- Open the Automate dashboard in your browser.

-4. Select the failed test.
-The test detail panel opens on the right side of the screen.
+- Select the failed test.
+The test detail panel opens.

-• Fix with Test Companion: Click Fix in VS Code.
-Test Companion opens in your IDE with the failure context pre-loaded.
-It reads the root cause analysis, locates the relevant test file in your project, and suggests a code fix.
+To fix the failure in your IDE, click Fix in VS Code.
+Test Companion opens with the failure context loaded.
+It reads the root cause analysis, locates the test file in your project, and suggests a code fix.

-If the same root cause affects multiple tests in the build, click Bulk Apply to similar failures to apply the failure type classification across all matching tests.
+If the same root cause affects several tests, click Bulk Apply to similar failures.
+Test Companion applies the failure type classification across all matching tests.
 Then fix the shared root cause once in your test code.

 Fix from the chat

 Use this method to start failure analysis from the Test Companion chat box.
 The chat accepts several input types, alone or in combination.
-The method works for failures captured in Test Reporting and for failures you encountered locally.
+This method works for failures captured in Test Reporting and for failures you hit locally.

-2. In the chat box, paste either of the following:
+In the chat box, paste any of the following:

-• A Test Reporting session URL or ID, to pull the full failure context (test name, error, stack trace, and metadata).
+- A Test Reporting session URL or ID, which pulls the test name, error, stack trace, and metadata.

-• An error message or stack trace pasted from your test output.
+- An error message or stack trace from your test output.

 Test Companion analyzes the failure context, identifies the likely cause, and suggests a code fix in the chat.
 When you provide a Test Reporting session URL or ID, Test Companion fetches the same structured failure data the panel flow uses.